-Brian McGrory, a Globe columnist, received a letter from an attorney in Campbell County, Kentucky, the other day with the subject being Liberty Mutual.
+One day, Brian McGrory, a Globe columnist, received a letter from an attorney in Campbell County, Kentucky.
+The subject was about Liberty Mutual.
 In the first line of the e-mail, Attorney Jeffery Sanders was saying thank you to McGrory.
 Why?
 The answer is for opening his eyes to see who Liberty Mutual actually was.

-Sanders was preparing for trial to represent Demetre against Indiana Insurance when he came across a series of columns that McGrory had written on www.Boston.com .
+Sanders was preparing for trial to represent Demetre against Indiana Insurance when he came across a series of columns that McGrory had written.
 Sanders stated, “It helped me focus.
 It assured me that there’s something there.
 There’s a reason for the behavior in this case.
 It starts to make sense when you go back and see some the excesses at the highest level of the corporation.”

 Post a Comment to "Liberty Mutual: Good or Bad?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."